plot_decision_regions: Visualize the decision regions of a classifier

 and/or markers as `colors` and `markers` arguments.

-See http://matplotlib.org/examples/color/named_colors.html for more
+See https://matplotlib.org/examples/color/named_colors.html for more

 information.